 Norma Hampton: The Friendship Force of Christchurch, New Zealand

 Upon joining FF Christchurch in 1999, Norma Hampton was quickly appointed treasurer.
-Since then she has been vice president, president and is still a board member.
+Since then she has been vice president, and president and is still a board member.
 She served a four-year term as New Zealand Field Rep Coordinator, helping to develop two new clubs.
 She has attended every New Zealand conference since 2003, and one year she organised a pre-conference tour for 29 people.
-In her community she has been honored for her leadership in the Rangers section of Girl Guides (“Girl Scouts” in the US).
+In her community, she has been honoured for her leadership in the Rangers section of Girl Guides (“Girl Scouts” in the US).
 Additionally, she crochets blankets for the poor in India, volunteers for the local theatre, and helps at a foot clinic for the elderly.
 Current FF Christchurch President Eric Scott said, “We believe that Norma very much epitomises the model set by Wayne Smith; we are proud to have her as a member of FF Christchurch.”

 Mary Milne: The Friendship Force of Kapiti Coast, New Zealand

 Mary and her husband Alan were founding members of the Kapiti Coast Friendship Force in 1987 and were instrumental in organizing the club’s first international journey.
 Mary has provided leadership to the club in multiple roles on the club board over the years, including serving as club president.
 She has led both inbound and outbound journeys over the years and has welcomed many new international friends into her home.
 For many years she also served as the club’s newsletter editor.
 The club’s president gave this statement: “Mary has always given a guiding hand to our board, and her extensive knowledge of the Friendship Force has been of great benefit to us.
 She is a stalwart of our club.”

 Alan Milne: FFI Board of Directors, the Friendship Force of Kapiti Coast, New Zealand